ERR_NAME_NOT_RESOLVED: How to solve this DNS error fast?

 4. Enable real-time server health checks

-This removes DNS lookup failures caused by unreachable or offline servers.
+This helps eliminate DNS lookup failures caused by offline or unreachable infrastructure.

 FAQ